Dawson-Myers/Dawson-Myers/README.md

 - 👋 Hi, I’m @Dawson-Myers
-- 👀 I’m interested in All thing Technology, Space and Phsycology!
+- 👀 I’m interested in all things Technology, Space and Psychology!
 - 🌱 I’m currently improving my skills in Python, SQL, Javascript.
 Including Frameworks
 - 💞️ I’m looking to collaborate on anything Python or Javascript based that will challenge me!
 - 📫 How to reach me dawson.r.myers@gmail.com